Why we are qualified to write this Article?

 Intuitively, or explicitly, almost every company is doing this analysis to determine where to play, and what to outsource.
 There is a lot more to be said about this body of work, that is relevant to strategic supply chain decision making, which I am not going into at the present moment.
 I will keep that discussion to another blog post.

-For most items imported into the USA, only one activity – manufacturing (that is shown in a box) – is carried out in China.
+Only one activity – manufacturing (that is shown in a box) – is carried out in China for most items imported into the USA.
 This activity also happens to have the lowest margins in the entire supply chain.

-Every company configures its own business network of internal and external teams to carry out all the activities on the smile curve.
-Almost all other teams have a much higher margin than the manufacturing team.
-That is the reason why manufacturing was outsourced in the first place.
-That is also the reason why global supply chains are currently configured the way they are.
+Every company configures its own business network of internal and external teams to carry out all the tasks on the smile curve.
+Almost all other teams have a higher margin than the manufacturing team.

 So, when it comes to bearing the cost of tariffs, manufacturing is not in the position to bear it.
-This is because manufacturing is a very small part of the overall value chain.
-For example, for a sneaker that is sold for $100 in the shopping mall, the manufacturer will be lucky to get around $15.
+This is because, for a sneaker that is sold for $100 in the shipping mall, the manufacturer will be lucky to get around $15.

 International Supply Contracts Are Very Clear